changelly/api-changelly/README.md

 2. Due to this policy, users’ transactions may be held for KYC procedures;
 3. That is why, before users start an exchange via our API, please, notify them about the possibility of holding the transactions for KYC procedures;
 4. You may want to use the following text: “Exchange services provided by Changelly.
 By clicking “Accept”, I acknowledge and understand that my transaction may trigger AML/KYC verification according to Changelly AML/KYC”;
-5. The text may appear in a form of a pop-up window, you are welcome to check the examples of a [desktop version notification](https://imgur.com/v0BDpk7) and a [mobile version notification](https://imgur.com/P540cbW);
+5. The text may appear in a form of a pop-up window, you are welcome to check the examples of a [desktop version notification](https://i.imgur.com/v0BDpk7.jpeg) and a [mobile version notification](https://i.imgur.com/P540cbW.jpeg);
-6. We also propose you to notify the users when their transaction is held for KYC, using API ‘Hold’ status.
-You are welcome to check [the example](https://imgur.com/z5mK4yp) of such notification.
+6. If a transaction of your customer gets ‘hold’ status, please ask the customer to contact our security team at security@changelly.com in order to pass the KYC procedure.

 ### **Support**